jvm3487/or1200-superscalar/README.md

 # or1200-superscalar
 The goal of this project is to make the existing or1200 core superscalar (near completition of first draft)

-Currently, the processor has the ability to execute two insns at a time but does not handle sprs/exceptions.
-It also is currently inserting a nop after executing two insns at a time bc genpc.v has not been updated to account for differing changes in number of instructions being executed.
+Currently, the processor has the ability to execute two insns at a time but it is currently inserting a nop after executing two insns at a time bc genpc.v has not been updated to account for differing changes in number of instructions being executed.

+The code has not been cleaned up and is rather messy.

 Current changes include:
 - Modify instruction cache to contain 64 bits per block (2 instructions)